 Companies can now store their data, run their applications and access extensive machine learning and AI tool sets and libraries in cloud systems.
-“All the main cloud computing platforms are working to provide [these capabilities],” said Jennifer Fernick, head of research and engineering at NCC Group, an IT security company.
+“All the main cloud computing platforms are working to provide [these capabilities],” said Jennifer Fernick, head of research and engineers association nsw at NCC Group, an IT security company.

 Cloud providers are also making it easier to move small, on-premises projects — often built with open source tools — into cloud environments.
 “Google supports the use of TensorFlow natively in the cloud,” Fernick noted.
 “That’s because, often, the things that people start with when first exploring machine learning will become the things that they use in the cloud as well.”